The Creative Residences is

 There are four large, beautifully appointed double bedrooms with private bathrooms.
-The modern living, dining and kitchen spaces with an additional study nook and a balcony are shared between residents.
+The modern living, dining and kitchen spaces with an additional study nook and a balcony are shared and the accommodation is wheelchair accessible.

-These programmes foster creative, intellectual and professional growth for people with big ideas such as creative practitioners, scientists and academics.
-They provide a place for the development of new projects, a forum for dialogue and opportunities for people to engage with new ideas, experiences and each other.
+The Creative Residency programme fosters creative, intellectual and professional growth for creative people with big ideas who want to develop them.
+The programme supports development of new projects, a forum for dialogue and opportunities for people to engage with new ideas, experiences and each other.

-If you don't wish to apply for a residency, we are still keen to hear from individuals and organisations wishing to financially support or partner in Creative in Residence programmes at The Arts Centre.
+We are keen to hear from individuals and organisations wishing to financially support or partner in the Creative Residency programmes.
 Please contact us by email.

 The residencies were relaunched in 2019 with critically acclaimed Kiwi songwriter, musician, vocalist and producer Bic Runga who completed a two-part residency including a songwriting workshops and a concert in the Great Hall.

 Prior to the earthquakes a Creative Residencies programme had been thriving at The Arts Centre for more than 10 years.
 There were two artist-in-residence apartments, one of which was for the Olivia Spencer Bower Award winner and the other for shorter residencies.